IngVarHrabroV/IntroductionToJava/src/com/hrabrov/introduction_to_java/basic_of_software_code_development/README.md

  - cycle;
  - linear program.

-All tasks carried out in one class, without using Objects.
+All tasks carried out in one class, without using Objects (exclusion: wrappers for primitives and String) and arrays.